jellyfin-archive/jellyfin-docs/general/networking/main.md

 ## Subdomains vs Paths

 Running Jellyfin in a Path (example.com/jellyfin/) is supported by the Android and web clients.

-Sonarr and Radarr currently do not support Paths and their APIs will fail to communicate with Jellyfin.
-DLNA and Chromecasting are known to break when using Paths.
+> [!WARNING]
+> Paths, also known as Base URL is known to break HD Homerun, DLNA, Sonarr, Radarr, Chromecast, and MrMC,

 ## Final steps